 If you decide to go to Nigeria you need to be very, very cautious.
 And be aware travelling to areas against government advice will most likely invalidate your travel insurance.

 Sorry Mr Adisa, I understand your livelihood may depend on tourism, and I don't make these statements lightly.
-I wish you good luck and hope for peace to return to Nigeria. over 2 years ago
+I wish you good luck and hope for peace to return to Nigeria. almost 3 years ago

 The reason I was safe because I lived behind a barbed wire guarded compound.
 The police regularly stopped our car to extort a few hundred Naira.
 Trips to the airport required armed security from MOPOL.
-It is safe if you can afford security, otherwise stay home. over 2 years ago
+It is safe if you can afford security, otherwise stay home. almost 3 years ago

 The latest bad news from Nigeria which is indicative of a volatile and potentially dangerous destination: AP reported on Monday Aug 15th: